If You Grew Up In The 90s, This List Is Your Childhood

 Gourmet was not part of our vocabulary

 Rajiv Chowk came up in front of our eyes, and Select City Mall took away the glory from PVR Saket.
-We remember how Y2K never did any damages to our computers and recently taught our parents how to use WhatsApp.
-We were all glued to our television sets on September 9, 2001, watching the twin towers collapse, even though a lot of us didn’t understand then how intrinsically it will change our lives forever.
-We are a generation which understands the damages we have caused to our environment and probably the last one to be able to do something about it.
+We remember how Y2K never did any damage to our computers and recently taught our parents how to use WhatsApp.
+We were all glued to our television sets on September 9, 2001, watching the twin towers collapse, even though a lot of us didn’t understand then how intrinsically it would change our lives forever.
+We are a generation which understands the damage we have caused to our environment and probably the last one to be able to do something about it.
 So let us be conscious of our privileges and use them in making this world a better place.